Phuture-Finance/phuture-subgraph/README.md

 }
 ```

-When new entities are ready we need to generate typescript data structures for them, by running `npm run codegen` in the subgraph folder.
-All code-generated entities we store in `{subgraph}/types/schema.ts` file, for this specific Entity, data must be following:
+When new entities are ready you need to generate typescript data structures for them, by running `npm run codegen` in the subgraph folder.
+All code-generated entities are stored in `{subgraph}/types/schema.ts` file, for this specific Entity, data might be following:

 ```typescript
 export class vToken extends Entity {